v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/custom-sensitive-information-type-procedures.md

 - Before your remove a custom sensitive information type, verify that no DLP policies or Exchange mail flow rules (also known as transport rules) still reference the sensitive information type.

-### Use the Security & Compliance Center to remove custom senstive information types
+### Use the Security & Compliance Center to remove custom sensitive information types

 1. In the Security & Compliance Center, go to **Classifications** \> **Sensitive info types** and select one or more custom sensitive information types that you want to remove.